Probable-Futures/docs/data-api.md

 ---
 layout: default
-title: Data API
+title: Data
 nav_order: 5
 has_children: true
 ---

-# The data API
+# Data API and downloads

 The Probable Futures data API delivers climate data about any location in the world.